 Do PAYE taxpayers need to submit a tax return?

 You are not obliged to file a tax return unless requested to do so by Revenue.
-You can use the Form 12 to claim:
+You can use the Income Tax Return to claim:

 - reliefs (for example, health expenses).

-The online Form 12 in myAccount is easier to complete than the paper version.
-Important information from your Revenue record is included in the online Form 12 to help you complete it.
+The quickest and easiest way to complete an Income Tax Return is in myAccount.
+Important information from your Revenue record is included in the online Income Tax Return which will help you complete it.

-You can complete this by following these steps:
+You can complete the return by following these steps:

 - sign into myAccount